mattbit/kirby-twig-plugin/README.md

 It is based on Matthew Spencer's [kirby twig plugin](https://github.com/matthewspencer/kirby-twig-plugin), whom I thank for his great work.

+*Note: The plugin works with Kirby 2.*

+There is (a lot of) room for improvement, so feel free to open issues or PRs if you find something wrong.

 ## Installation

 You must use [composer](https://getcomposer.org/) to install this plugin.